News update:

 Standard Travel

 Standard travel is available on all services.
-Standard return travel tickets can be purchased online here.
+Standard return travel tickets can be purchased (when available) online.
 Single tickets can be purchased on the day of travel at any station subject to availability.

 First Class upgrades are only available for the 10.15 service.